 The various Apple user forums have offered all kinds of possible solutions: Using an extra DNS, running Terminal commands, rebuilding network preferences and more.
 For some, these workarounds do the trick, but others are left exactly where they started.
 There’s a much easier way, and you don’t have to become a power user to get it to work.

 Your hero is a tiny Mac app called Caffeine, and it’s freeware!
-Lighthead Software released this beauty in 2010, and it hasn’t been updated since, but no worries… It’s working just fine on my El Capitan (OS X 10.11) machine.
-The software places a coffee cup icon in your top right menu bar.
-When the cup is empty, it’s off.
-When the cup is full, it’s on.
-You can set it for durations of 5 minutes to indefinitely.
+Lighthead Software released this beauty in 2010, and it hasn’t been updated since.
+But no worries… It’s working just fine on Mac OS High Sierra (10.13.3).

 Check it out here.
 And good luck!
 I hope this solves your problem, and has you downloading and uploading again without hiccups.